yyu1230/High-School/README.md

 # High School

-Some high school stuff that I happened to have saved -- most are not
+Some high school stuff that I happened to have saved -- most are not!